In most of the cases, suppliers need to decide on the classification of a substance or mixture. This is called self-classification.

 Safety Data Sheets

-Safety data sheets are the main tool for ensuring that manufacturers and importers communicate enough information along the supply chain to allow safe use of their substances and mixtures.
+Safety data sheets are the main communication tool between suppliers and users of substances and mixtures.

 Harmonised Classification and Labelling

 Certain situations require that the classification of a substance is harmonised and made obligatory at Community level to ensure an adequate risk management throughout the European Community.